 You do yoga five days a week, meditate and splurge on a monthly massage.
-So why are you still feeling so agitated all the time?
+You take your relaxation seriously, so why are you still feeling so agitated all the time?

 Improving your work-life balance won’t just help you get ahead at the office.
 It can also improve the function of your body and mind, says the American Psychological Association.
 Living in a constant state of tension can put you at risk for major health problems — chronic pain, fertility issues, heart disease and Type 2 diabetes — to name a few.